Buddy Carter

+Carter announced in May 2025 that he would not seek re-election to the House in 2026, instead seeking the Republican nomination for Senate, to challenge Democratic incumbent Jon Ossoff.

 Early life and education

 Carter graduated in 1975 from Robert W. Groves High School in Garden City, Georgia.
 He earned an associate degree from Young Harris College in 1977 and a Bachelor of Science in pharmacy from the University of Georgia in 1980.

-Political career
+Local politics and state legislature

 Carter served on the planning and zoning commission for the city of Pooler from 1989 to 1993 and on Pooler's city council from 1994 to 1995.
 He served as Pooler's mayor from 1996 to 2004.

-Carter was first elected to the state legislature in 2005, serving two terms in the Georgia House of Representatives from 2006 to 2010.
-He was elected to the Georgia Senate in 2009.
+Carter served as a Georgia state representative (2005–2009) and Georgia state senator (2009–2014).
 He sat on the Senate Appropriations, Health and Human Services, Higher Education, and Public Safety committees.

-In March 2014, a controversy emerged regarding S.B.
-408, a bill authored by Carter that would increase reimbursement rates for pharmacies in Georgia.
-As he is the owner of three pharmacies that would see increased profits as a result of the bill, many considered his vote in violation of the Senate's ethical guidelines.
-"Obviously, it's borderline," he admitted.